 Vermont-NEA Developed Workshops

 Creating Strong Text-Dependent Questions for both Fiction and Nonfiction Reading - The goal in developing text-dependent questions is to support students referring back to the text and making high level connections to the reading under study.
 This workshop will provide teachers the tools to develop strong text dependent questions in both fiction and nonfiction text in order to raise the bar in student comprehension and application of knowledge obtained from the text.
-Teachers should bring text from their classroom in order to develop and critique text-dependent questions.
-(2.5 hrs to 6 hrs. depending on the depth and amount of application time.
-All grades and content areas.) $1100 for three hour workshop for up to 30 people.
+Teachers should bring text from their classroom in order to develop and critique text-dependent questions. ( All grades and content areas.) $1100 for three hour workshop for up to 30 people.